Skip to main contentSkip to footer

 • Preparation for Practice (student selected placement within affiliated trusts) (10 credits)

-• Evidence Based Practice (20 credits)
+• Evidence Based Practice (3000 word dissertation) (20 credits)

-• PA as a Professional Evaluation Report (PAPER) – B (10 credits))
+• PA as a Professional Evaluation Report (PAPER) – B (10 credits)

 In the second year of study, students are on placement in one of the three regional trusts; East Sussex Healthcare NHS Trust (ESHT), Surrey and Sussex Healthcare NHS Trust (SASH), University Hospitals Sussex NHS Foundation Trust.
-Time is also spent at Sussex Partnership NHS Trust for Psychiatry placements.
+Time is also spent at Sussex Partnership NHS Trust for Psychiatry placements in Crawley.
 While every effort is made to accommodate student preferences, no guarantees can be made of any one particular placement or location.

 Assessment